 We need to record and preserve our stories so they can never be erased from the story of our nation.

-The Gender and Policy (GAP) Center leverages the existing expertise of George Mason University’s Schar School of Policy and Government to investigate and address the underrepresentation of women in positions of influence and power in the public sphere, as well as identify policy inequities for women and other underrepresented groups.
-GAP is the Persisterhood Project’s institutional partner at George Mason University.
+The Gender and Policy (GAP) Center leverages the existing expertise of George Mason University’s Schar School of Policy and Government to investigate and advance understanding about women’s positions of influence and power in the public sphere, as well as to identify and study policy issues for women and other groups and provide educational opportunities advancing women’s leadership.

 Your Questions Answered